 By default, you can use Vue-HTML templates.
-Which I prefer but if you prefer to use JSX syntax that’s also possible.
+Which I prefer, but if you choose to use JSX syntax, that’s also possible.

-Modern JS frameworks which built on components based systems “including Vue” it supports the idea of having CSS styles in the same component file.
-I’m not a big fan of this approach especially in case of bigger components.
-But for feed.vue wasn’t a big issue since it’s relatively small.
+Modern JS frameworks, which are built on component-based systems “including Vue,” support the idea of having CSS styles in the same component file.
+I’m not a big fan of this approach, especially in the case of more complex components.
+But for the feed view wasn’t a big issue since it’s relatively small.

 methods vs. computed

-One of the things that weren’t clear for me, in the beginning, was the fact that Vue has two similar ways to write the app logic.
+One of the things that weren’t clear to me initially was that Vue has two similar ways to write the app logic.
 So you can write methods or computed functions.

 So what’s the difference? 🤔